brendanhasz/probflow/docs/ug_inference.rst

    :align: center

 There are a few different methods for fitting Bayesian models.
-Simple models can by solved analytically, but for more complicated models we have to settle for approximations of the posterior distributions.
+Simple models can be solved analytically, but for more complicated models we have to settle for approximations of the posterior distributions.
 `Markov chain monte carlo <https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo>`_ (MCMC) is one method which uses sampling to estimate the posterior